 When assessing collective impairment for secured Retail loans, a shortfall is estimated based on the difference between the current loan balance and the expected 'forced sale' price of collateral, discounted at the effective interest rate of the loan to reflect the anticipated time to sale, and taking into account anticipated fees and costs prior to sale.
-The shortfall is multiplied by the probability that the loan will be taken into possession to determine the impairment required.
+The shortfall is multiplied by the probability the loan will default and further multiplied by the probability that the loan will be taken into possession to determine the impairment required.